alphagov/govuk-design-system/src/community/continuous-research/index.md

 ---
-title: "Always on: our continuous research programme"
+title: Take part in our research
 description: Participate in one of our ‘Always on’ research sessions, where we regularly talk to individual users about how and why you use the Design System.
 section: Community
 theme: Ways to get involved